Best Winter Running Gear Reviewed and Compared

 The thin, lightweight, and flexible material makes for easy and comfortable wear

 - Import to layer

-Staying warm this time of year is a challenge, however.
-Especially if you have poor circulation this can be a major struggle.
-The good news is there are a lot of different kinds of gear available now to eliminate this problem.
-From gloves to foot warmers to tights to ear muffs — there are many options.
+Staying warm this time of year is always a challenge, especially, if you have poor circulation.
+Having poor circulation can be a major struggle, however, the good news is that there are a lot of different kinds of gear that is now available to eliminate this problem.
+There are so many options from gloves to foot warmers to tights to ear muffs, it’s going to be hard to choose!

 The Criteria Used When Choosing The Best Winter Gear For Runners:

 It’s Cold Outside!